What definitions apply to this chapter?

 WAC.
 Assistance required includes reminding or coaching you, handing you the medication container, opening the container, using an enabler to assist you in getting the medication into your mouth, alteration of a medication for self-administration, and placing the medication in your hand.
 This does not include assistance with intravenous or injectable medications.
 You must be aware that you are taking medications.

-(c) Self-directed medication assistance/administration if you are a person with a functional disability who is capable of and who chooses to self-direct your medication assistance/administration.
+(c) Self-directed medication assistance/administration if you are an adult with a functional disability who is capable of and who chooses to self-direct your medication assistance/administration.

 (d) Must be administered if you must have medications placed in your mouth or applied or instilled to your skin or mucus membrane.
 Administration must either be performed by a licensed professional or delegated by a registered nurse to a qualified caregiver (per chapter 246-840

 WAC).
-Intravenous or injectable medications may never be delegated.
-Administration may also be performed by a family member or unpaid caregiver if facility licensing regulations allow.
-"Authorization"
+Administration may also be performed by a family member or unpaid caregiver in in-home settings or in residential settings if facility licensing regulations allow.
+Intravenous or injectable medications may never be delegated except for insulin injections.

-means an official approval of a departmental action, for example, a determination of client eligibility for service or payment for a client's long-term care services.
-"Blind person"
+"Authorization" means an official approval of a departmental action, for example, a determination of client eligibility for service or payment for a client's long-term care services.

-means an individual plan which identifies health-related problems, interventions and goals.
-"Client"
+"Health action plan" means an individual plan which identifies health-related problems, interventions and goals.

-means an applicant for service or a person currently receiving services from the department.
-"Current"
+"Client" means an applicant for service or a person currently receiving services from the department.

 (a) Whether the behavior is easily altered or not easily altered; and

-means your ability and actual performance in making everyday decisions about tasks or activities of daily living.
-The department determines whether you are:
+"Decision making" means your ability to make, and actual performance in making, everyday decisions about tasks or activities of daily living in the last seven days before the assessment.
+The department determines whether you were:

-(a) Independent: Decisions about your daily routine are consistent and organized; reflecting your lifestyle, choices, culture, and values.
+(a) Independent: Decisions about your daily routine were consistent and organized; reflecting your lifestyle, choices, culture, and values.

-(b) Modified independence/difficulty in new situations: You have an organized daily routine, are able to make decisions in familiar situations, but experience some difficulty in decision making when faced with new tasks or situations.
+(b) Modified independence/difficulty in new situations: You had an organized daily routine, were able to make decisions in familiar situations, but experienced some difficulty in decision making when faced with new tasks or situations.

-(c) Moderately impaired/poor decisions; unaware of consequences: Your decisions are poor and you require reminders, cues and supervision in planning, organizing and correcting daily routines.
-You attempt to make decisions, although poorly.
+(c) Moderately impaired/poor decisions; unaware of consequences: Your decisions were poor and you require reminders, cues and supervision in planning, organizing and correcting daily routines.
+You attempted to make decisions, although poorly.

-(d) Severely impaired/no or few decisions: Decision making is severely impaired; you never/rarely make decisions.
-"Department"
+(d) Severely impaired/no or few decisions: Decision making was severely impaired; you never/rarely made decisions.

-means the state department of social and health services, aging and disability services administration or its designee.
-"Designee"
+"Department" means the state department of social and health services, aging and disability administration or its designee.